 Parks & Recreation

 The Town of Thurmont Streets and Parks Department maintains all of Thurmont's parks and recreational areas for your enjoyment.
 The Thurmont Community Park is the site of many large events throughout the year including Colorfest, Halloween in the Park, movie nights, and our summer park program.
-East End Park is a multi-use park that includes an All-Inclusive Playground for children of all abilities, a dog park, and more!
+East End Park is a multi-use park that includes an All-Inclusive Playground for children of all abilities, the Thurmont Skatepark, a dog exercise area, and more!
 Eyler Road Park is a recreation and sports park where many youth and adult sports are played.
 Neighborhood parks are located throughout Thurmont to allow families to enjoy outdoor fun right in their own neighborhoods.
-If you need to report a concern in one of the parks, please call the Thurmont Municipal Offices at 301-271-7313.
-All parks are open from sunrise to sunset, unless posted otherwise.
-All parks are patrolled by the Thurmont Police Department.
+Our trail network provides safe connectivity, educational opportunities, and visual delights.
+If you need to report a concern in one of the parks, please call the Thurmont Municipal Offices at 301-271-7313 or call the Thurmont Police Dept. at (301)-600-2071.
+All emergencies should dial 911.
+All parks are open from sunrise to sunset, unless posted otherwise, and are patrolled by the Thurmont Police Department.

 Community Park